 Stents can be used in colon cancer patients who are going to have surgery to remove a tumor.
 A stent reduces the pressure in the bowel and allows bowel preparation, which can make surgery safer and improve the chance of a successful outcome.
 For patients who are not candidates for surgery, a stent relieves the pressure in the bowel to provide relief from symptoms and improve quality of life.

 Digestive Care Physicians are all board certified and qualified to perform stent placement.
-If you have additional questions regarding esophageal, gastric, duodenal, colonic stenting, please call one of our office’s 4 locations in Johns Creek, Cumming, Alpharetta and Lawrenceville, GGA.
+If you have additional questions regarding esophageal, gastric, duodenal, colonic stenting, please call one of our office’s 4 locations in Johns Creek, Cumming, Alpharetta, Dawsonville, and Lawrenceville, GA.